What to Know About Injuries in NFL

 Contextual Factors to Consider When Conducting Your Analysis

-We have already discussed some contextual factors to use in assessing the likely accuracy of reports.
+I’ve already discussed some contextual factors to use in assessing the likely accuracy of reports.

-We can also look to the following for context clues about potential injuries:
+You can also look to the following for context clues about potential injuries:

 - Watch relevant replays.